rafuka/MD-Introduction-To-CSS-Team-Project-Assignment-2/only-of-type.md

 The result would look like this:
 ![Example 1 Image](http://i.imgur.com/Y0tBRbn.png)

 As you can see, all the elements had the `color: green` rule applied to them.
 However, not every element got selected by the `:only-of-type` pseudo class selector.
 The only elements that got selected where the `body` and the `p` elements.
-The reason for which the two `a` elements got the rule applied is that they inherited from the body tag.
+The reason for which the two `a` elements got the rule applied is that they inherited it from the body tag.
 Remember, there is only one `body` element in any HTML document, so any time you use `:only-of-type` without a preceding selector, the `body` element will be matched.

 ## Example 2
 Consider the following CSS rules: